qcscine/molassembler/src/molassembler/NOTES.md

   examples)

 # TODO
-- Fix all the failing tests
 - Stereocenters that merely mark non-standard geometries and do not provide any assignments are probably not included in ranking at all, but they should be!
-- Documentation:
-  - README.md file
 - EZStereocenters in small cycles aren't truly stereocenters.
 There's no reason to be permuting 3 EZStereocenters in a benzene, any E arrangements are infulfillable anyway.
 But in oct-1-ene, E/Z differences are realizable.
 How